bspruck/lynxdir/readme.txt

 The following parameters are supported in mak files:

 BLOCKSIZE - Blocksize for this ROM, one of the most important comnmands.
-Possible values are: 512, 1024, 2048 HACK512, HACK1024, HACK2048 - Put the Epxy hacked loader in place, Not you do not have to use the same as specified by blocksize, but you should think about the consequences if not doind so ;-)
+Possible values are: 512, 1024, 2048 HACK512, HACK1024, HACK2048 - Put the Epxy hacked loader in place; you do not have to use the same as specified by blocksize, but you should think about the consequences if not doing so ;-)
+NEWMINI_F000, NEWMINI_FB68 - Put the new mini header plus loader into place, requires DIRSTART to be 203, blocksize is variable
 INTERNAL - Put the BLL hacked loader into place, this should be followed by an "TROYAN" command.
 TROYAN - Put the Toryan horse into place, only needed for BLL compatible layouts.
-DIRSTART - where to start the directory, 410 for EPYX loader, 896 for BLL
+DIRSTART - where to start the directory, 410 for EPYX loader, 896 for BLL, 203 for NewMini

 TITLEADR - specify title loading adress, if not specifies within title file PUTTITLE - Put the internal "Insert Name" title picture into place.
 Only allowed as a replacement for the first file